Paperspace/Docs/README.md

 ## Other Resources

-Please visit the [community](http://community.paperspace.com/) to post questions or tutorials for other other Gradient users.
+Please visit the [community](http://community.paperspace.com/) to post questions or tutorials for other Gradient users.

 Our [Help Center](https://support.paperspace.com) is a great resource for general Paperspace information.